-"*" - Wildcard, log all information except for the v and the x option.
+"*" - Wildcard: Log all information except the v and the x option.
 To include the v and the x option, specify "/l*vx".

-For more information about MSI logging, please see Windows Help.
-To do so, search using the phrase "msi logging" and select "Managing options for computers through Group Policy".
+For more information about MSI logging, see Windows Help.
+To do this, search by using the phrase "msi logging," and then select "Managing options for computers through Group Policy."
+Note

-Note The addition of the "x" flag is available natively on Windows Server 2003 and later operating systems, and on the MSI redistributable version 3.0, and on later versions of the MSI redistributable.
+The addition of the "x" flag is available natively on Windows Server 2003 and later operating systems, on the MSI redistributable version 3.0, and on later versions of the MSI redistributable.